 Every strategy, from the handiest to the most complex, is primarily based on the usage of derivatives, most frequently within the form of options.

 Several wealth management companies provide multiple structured products.
 With Quadra Wealth too, you get the promising benefits of structured notes from leading providers across the world.
 You may view some of the current structured notes which are available for subscription.
-Each structured note has its specific currency, strike date and maximum term.
-It depends on the preferences, beliefs and choices of the clients which structured notes they opt for.
+Each structured note has its specific currency, strike date, and maximum term.
+It depends on the preferences, beliefs, and choices of the clients and which structured notes they opt for.

-Probably the most critical and likeable factor of a structured note.
-There are very few financial securities that provides protection against market fluctuations.
-And a good structured note offers the maximum returns with the optimum level of protection which is guaranteed.
+Probably the most critical and likable factor of a structured note.
+There are very few financial securities that provide protection against market fluctuations.
+And a well-structured note offers the maximum returns with the optimum level of protection which is guaranteed.
 This protection assures a promising risk-adjusted return.

 Structured notes are predictable investments because all the conditions that determine the outcome of a structured note are specified beforehand.
-Although aspects like the underlying assets, issuing bank, barriers for protection, frequency and coupon size are known, the market behaviour of the underlying assets is highly unpredictable.
+Although aspects like the underlying assets, issuing bank, barriers for protection, frequency, and coupon size are known, the market behavior of the underlying assets is highly unpredictable.
 But it also doesn’t affect much because of the protection assured.